jhpce-jhu/jhpce_mkdocs/docs/slurm/monitoring.md

 1. Look at their output and error files
 2. Look at files they wrote to
 3. The command `seff jobid` for a given jobid will report on RAM and CPU efficiency.
-4. Use `sacct` to inspect parameters about the job, including their exitcode
+4. Use `sacct` to inspect parameters about the job, including their "exitcode"

 Exit codes are poorly documented, unfortunately.
+See [this section](../slurm/tips-sacct.md#exit-error-codes) of the sacct tips page for what is known.

 `scontrol show job` doesn't work for completed jobs.

-#### `seff` output
+#### `seff` (Slurm EFFiciency) output

+!!!
+Warning
+    seff output might not be correct for some jobs.
+If you need to double-check its output, gather the raw info with sacct.

 CPU efficiency indicates how frequently allocated CPUs were busy.
+The more CPU-bound a job is, the closer to 100% this will be.
+The more input/output-bound a job is, the closer this will be to 0.

+Memory efficiency indicates the proportion of requested memory used at the high-water mark.
+Values over 100% are not uncommon.
+It seems that such cases represent cases where the way in which shared memory (such as dynamically-linked code libraries) are counted, perhaps against multiple threads running on one CPU.

 ```
 Job ID: 3946128